 This section looks at the governance framework for climate change adaptation of relevance to the City of Bratislava.
 It identifies the relevant policies, strategies, visions and action plans for climate change adaptation in Bratislava at the different governance levels.
+It concludes with a reflection on the extent to which local governance of climate change adaptation takes into consideration key international governance instrument the 2015 Paris Agreement (see Part 5.1).

 As Bratislava is a signatory of "Mayors Adapt" and the "Covenant of Mayors" the priority was to conduct a city level risk-based vulnerability assessment within two years of signing.